-Yes, it is the best man’s speech which traditionally follows that will be filled with jokes, humour and some good old fashioned banter.
+Yes, it is the best man’s speech which traditionally follows that will be filled with jokes, humor and some good old-fashioned banter.
 But the groom’s speech structure should also contain some jokes too.

-Get the balance right and you’ll have a stormer of a speech with a perfect blend of reflection and humour.
-But remember, don’t aim too many of the jokes at your best man – he’s coming up next after all and can get his own back.
+Get the balance right and you’ll have a stormer of a speech with a perfect blend of reflection and humor.
 And more importantly, don’t make them too crude or abusive towards the new mother-in-law.
 Rule that out straight away.
 You don’t want to get off to the worst possible start to married life do you?

 “I’ve been told to keep it short and keep it clean, so I’ve had it dangled in a pint of icy water for the last 15 minutes”